jayaemekar/systemdesign/docs/DesigningDropbox.md

 </p>

-## 6. Component Design
+### Component Design

 Let’s go through the major components of our system one by one:

-### a.
-Client
+**a.
+Client**

-The Client Application monitors the workspace folder on the user’s machine and syncs all files/folders in it with the remote Cloud Storage.
-The client application will work with the storage servers to upload, download, and modify actual files to backend Cloud Storage.
-The client also interacts with the remote Synchronization Service to handle any file metadata updates, e.g., change in the file name, size, modification date, etc.
+- The Client Application keeps track of the user's workspace folder and syncs all files and folders in it with the remote Cloud Storage.
+- The client application will communicate with the storage servers to upload, download, and edit files in the backend Cloud Storage.
+- The client also communicates with the distant Synchronization Service to handle any changes in file metadata, such as file name, size, or modification date.

-Here are some of the essential operations for the client:
+Here are some of the client's critical operations:

-1. Upload and download files.
+1. Download and upload files.
-2. Detect file changes in the workspace folder.
+2. Monitor changes to files in the workspace folder.
-3. Handle conflict due to offline or concurrent updates.
+3. Deal with conflicts caused by offline or simultaneous updates.

-**How do we handle file transfer efficiently?**
+**How do we efficiently transfer files?**

- As mentioned above, we can break each file into smaller chunks so that we transfer only those chunks that are modified and not the whole file.
-Let’s say we divide each file into fixed sizes of 4MB chunks.
-We can statically calculate what could be an optimal chunk size based on 1) Storage devices we use in the cloud to optimize space utilization and input/output operations per second (IOPS) 2) Network bandwidth 3) Average file size in the storage etc. In our metadata, we should also keep a record of each file and the chunks that constitute it.
+- As previously stated, we can partition each file into smaller chunks so that only the updated chunks are transferred rather than the entire file.
+- Let's imagine each file is divided into four 4MB parts.
+Based on 1) Storage devices we utilize in the cloud to optimize space utilization and input/output operations per second, we can statically determine what might be an appropriate chunk size (IOPS) 2) Internet bandwidth 3) Average file size in storage, and so forth.
+- We should additionally keep a record of each file and the portions that make it up in our metadata.

-**Should we keep a copy of metadata with Client?**
+**Do we need to keep a copy of the metadata with the client?**

- Keeping a local copy of metadata not only enable us to do offline updates but also saves a lot of round trips to update remote metadata.
+Keeping a local copy of metadata allows us to make offline updates while also reducing the number of round trips required to update remote metadata.

-**How can clients efficiently listen to changes happening with other clients?**
+**How can clients effectively listen to developments among their peers?**

- One solution could be that the clients periodically check with the server if there are any changes.
-The problem with this approach is that we will have a delay in reflecting changes locally as clients will be checking for changes periodically compared to a server notifying whenever there is some change.
-If the client frequently checks the server for changes, it will not only be wasting bandwidth, as the server has to return an empty response most of the time, but will also be keeping the server busy.
-Pulling information in this manner is not scalable.
+- One approach could be for the clients to check with the server on a regular basis to see if anything has changed.
+- The downside with this technique is that changes will take longer to reflect locally because clients would check for updates on a regular basis rather than a server reporting anytime something changes.
+- If the client checks the server frequently for changes, it will not only waste bandwidth by returning an empty response the majority of the time, but it will also keep the server busy.
+- This method of gathering data is not scalable.

-A solution to the above problem could be to use HTTP long polling.
-With long polling the client requests information from the server with the expectation that the server may not respond immediately.
-If the server has no new data for the client when the poll is received, instead of sending an empty response, the server holds the request open and waits for response information to become available.
-Once it does have new information, the server immediately sends an HTTP/S response to the client, completing the open HTTP/S Request.
-Upon receipt of the server response, the client can immediately issue another server request for future updates.
+- The above problem could be solved by using HTTP long polling.
+Long polling is when a client requests information from a server knowing that the server may not respond right away.
+- Instead of returning an empty response if the server has no fresh data for the client when the poll is received, the server keeps the request open and waits for response information to become available.
+- The server provides an HTTP/S response to the client as soon as it receives fresh information, completing the open HTTP/S Request.
+- The client can instantly send another server request for future updates after receiving the server answer.

 Based on the above considerations, we can divide our client into following four parts:

-**I. Internal Metadata Database** will keep track of all the files, chunks, their versions, and their location in the file system.
+**I. Internal Metadata Database** will keep track of all files, chunks, versions, and file system locations.

 **II.
-Chunker** will split the files into smaller pieces called chunks.
-It will also be responsible for reconstructing a file from its chunks.
-Our chunking algorithm will detect the parts of the files that have been modified by the user and only transfer those parts to the Cloud Storage; this will save us bandwidth and synchronization time.
+Chunker** will split the files down into smaller bits.
+It will also be in charge of reassembling a file from its fragments.
+Our chunking algorithm will detect portions of files that have been updated by the user and only send those portions to Cloud Storage, saving bandwidth and synchronization time.

 **III.
-Watcher** will monitor the local workspace folders and notify the Indexer (discussed below) of any action performed by the users, e.g. when users create, delete, or update files or folders.
-Watcher also listens to any changes happening on other clients that are broadcasted by Synchronization service.
+Watcher** will keep an eye on the local workspace folders and alert the Indexer (described below) of any user actions, such as creating, deleting, or updating files or folders.
+Watcher also listens for any updates on other clients that the Synchronization service broadcasts.

 **IV.
-Indexer** will process the events received from the Watcher and update the internal metadata database with information about the chunks of the modified files.
-Once the chunks are successfully submitted/downloaded to the Cloud Storage, the Indexer will communicate with the remote Synchronization Service to broadcast changes to other clients and update remote metadata database.
+Indexer** The Watcher's events will be processed by the Indexer, who will update the internal metadata database with information about the chunks of updated files.
+The Indexer will communicate with the remote Synchronization Service to advertise changes to other clients and update the remote metadata database after the chunks have been successfully submitted/downloaded to Cloud Storage.

 <p align="center">
   <kbd>